10 hikes through the cleanest air in the world

 Distance: 80 km (50 miles) Duration: 3-4 days

-alt = “The Bärenringweg in Finland has some of the cleanest air in the world-Finland”> Dream time The Bärenringweg in Finland
+alt="The Bear Ring Trail in Finland has some of the cleanest air in the world - Finland">DreamtimeThe Bear Ring Trail in Finland

-Further literature: Lonely Planet Finland
+Further reading: Lonely Planet Finland

 4. Bukit Shahbandar, Brunei Darussalam

-Distance: 3.4 km duration: 2 hours
+Distance: 3.4 km Duration: 2 hours

-alt = "Brunei has one of the cleanest air in the world"> Dream time Brunei on the island of Borneo
+alt=“Brunei has some of the cleanest air in the world “>DreamtimeBrunei on the island of Borneo

 Distance: 165 km (103 miles) Duration: 7-10 days